var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-25497766-1']); _gaq.push(['_trackPageview']);

 With the weekly frequency of UK comics coupled with the potential of domestic advertising revenue, Marvel Comics had seen the attraction in complementing its exported monthly colour line with a range of black and white home grown British titles, reprinting the best from their archives – and each selling at least 10 times the number of copies of their colour exports multiplied by 52 issues a year instead of a mere 12!

 But it didn’t matter.
-The raw power of their material, disguised as British weekly comics, was a massive success.
+Their larger than life content, wrapped in the format of British weekly comics, was a massive success.
 While it had previously worked fairly well when UK publishers from Alan Class to Odhams’ Power Comics had used Marvel’s material as relatively inexpensive reprints, as Marvel itself was now doing it there was no cost whatsoever.
 Coupled with the stronger lure of Marvel’s masthead and the advertising income, it greatly boosted the company’s bank balance.

 Launch titles The Mighty World of Marvel (7/10/72), Spider-Man Comics Weekly (17/2/73) and The Avengers (22/9/73) roughly emulated the British model, as episodic anthologies featuring several strips per title but the following year the company branched out from super-heroes with their simultaneous launch of Planet of the Apes and Dracula Lives (26/10/74).